IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 ## Prerequisite

-Create a Kubernetes cluster with IBM Bluemix Container Service.
+Create a Kubernetes cluster with either [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing, or with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy in cloud.
+The code here is regularly tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) using Travis.

-If you have not setup the Kubernetes cluster, please follow the [Creating a Kubernetes cluster](https://github.com/IBM/container-journey-template) tutorial.

-## Deploy to Bluemix
+## Deploy to Kubernetes Cluster on Bluemix
-If you want to deploy Cassandra nodes directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the sample, else jump to [Steps](#steps)
+If you want to deploy GameOn! directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the sample, else jump to [Steps](#steps)

 > You will need to create your Kubernetes cluster first and make sure it is fully deployed in your Bluemix account.